 The 5 Worst Workout Distractions

 How long do you actually work out?
 The answer might surprise you.
 Turns out, the average person works out for just 11 minutes for every hour spent in the gym.
 The rest of the time is wasted.
 On what?
-Well, there’s the girl you chat with on the treadmill, the Top 10 on Sports Center, and “recovery” time between sets.
+Well, there’s the girl you chat with on the treadmill, the “recovery” time between sets and the pre/post coffee/smoothie.
 But there are also some not-so-obvious distractions that are prolonging—and, ultimately, hindering—your workout.
 So stop wishing you had more hours in the day to exercise, and start maximizing the time you have.
 Cut out these five gym time sucks today.

 Leave your headphones at home.
 Worrying about your playlist, skipping songs, and messing with the volume can eat up valuable gym time.
-But now a new study from Switzerland reports that just listening to music during your workout can actually hurt your performance during a strength workout.
+Plus, a study from Switzerland reports that just listening to music during your workout can actually hurt your performance during a strength workout.

 When CrossFit athletes listened to music while lifting, they performed fewer repetitions than those athletes who didn’t listen to tunes.
 Researchers believe the music distracted the participants from focusing on their form, resulting in less strength overall.
 Don’t let Drake or Iron Maiden dictate the quality of your workout.
 Head to the gym and stay focused—sans beats.